hasura/graphql-engine/docs/graphql/manual/migrations/config-v1/manage-migrations.rst

 Step 2: Set up a project directory
 ----------------------------------

-Execute the command below.
 For the endpoint referred here, let's say you've deployed the GraphQL engine on Heroku, then this endpoint is:
 ``https://my-graphql.herokuapp.com``.
 In case you've deployed this using Docker, the URL might be ``http://xx.xx.xx.xx:8080``.
 This endpoint should not contain the ``v1/graphql`` API path.
 It should just be the hostname and any sub-path if it is configured that way.

+Let's set up a project directory by executing the following command:

 .. code-block:: bash